zzyyfff/tic-tac-toe-client/README.md

 + Height is not constrained on landscape-mode mobile devices
 + Scaling of the interface should be rewritten to fit all contexts
-+ Aesthetics could use some work to look more solid, clean, and appealing
++ Aesthetics could use some work in order to look more solid, clean, and appealing

+## Future Direction

+Possible features and directions this project could go:
++ Board dimensions other than 3x3, with a win condintion of `n`-in-a-row for an `n`x`n` board
++ 3-dimensional, cubic, play area (3x3x3)
++ 4-dimensional, hypercubic, play area (3x3x3x3)
++ "*Ultimate Tic Tac Toe*," where each cell contains a smaller, nested tic-tac-toe board, whoes winner gets to mark the parent cell
++ Sonic feedback
++ Multi-player / Multi-device gameplay
++ Integrated messaging between users
++ Aesthetic and interactive redesign, in collaboration with a trained designer

 ## [License](LICENSE)